A little bit about lavender

-Just as popular as English lavender, French lavender billows with strong-scented grey-green toothed leaves and long, furry, purple flowers.
-French Lavender is particularly happy in a pot, as a hedge and can also be mass planted.
+Just as popular as English lavender, French lavender billows with strong-scented, grey-green toothed leaves and long, furry, purple flowers.
+French lavender is particularly happy in a pot, as a hedge and can also be mass planted.

 Best lavender for Sydney’s climate

 Due to its Mediterranean origins, lavender likes hot summers and dry winters.
 If you haven’t had much luck with lavender, we recommend Super French, a variety that’s bred from French lavender but is more tolerant of Sydney’s humidity.
-If you like the look of Spanish/Italian lavender, you’ll love stoecha varieties like ‘Avonview’ and ‘Lace’.
+If you like the look of Spanish/Italian lavender, you’ll love stoechas varieties like ‘Avonview’ and ‘Lace’.
 Both are bred from Italian/Spanish lavender in Australia and relish our humidity.

 How to use lavender

 Gardeners and landscapers grow highly versatile lavender as an ornamental plant, but it’s also grown as a culinary plant and for the commercial extract of essential oils.
 You can also dry the flower spikes for use in arrangements or to place in linen pouches - not only does this help to keep drawers and cupboards smelling fresh, it's also a great way to help deter moths.